5 Tips To Improve Your Restaurant Website

 - An easy way to make reservations

-2. Know Why Your Users Are Visiting Your Website from a Computer
+2. Know Why Your Users Are Visiting Your Website on a Computer

 Desktop visitors to your restaurant website want all the same things that a mobile user want but they are not in hurry and they may be more interested in food photos, reviews, and information about the restaurant.
 They are more likely to be researching an upcoming visit or trying to look for a private dining room or catering.